ICPR 2026 Competition on Low-Resolution License Plate Recognition

 Public Test Set Releases

-30% of the blind test data (used for leaderboard)
+~30% of the blind test data (used for public leaderboard)

 Blind Test Set Releases